-de Beer (2007), who applied this technique to long-term evolutions between 1980 and 2000, rightly stresses that a decomposition as such is not a causal analysis.
-It simply calculates by how much a decomposable variable changes if one of the factors informing the decomposition changes, all the other factors being equal.
+De Beer (2007), who applied this technique to long-term evolutions between 1980 and 2000, rightly stresses that a decomposition as such is not a causal analysis.
+It simply calculates by how much a decomposable variable (the at-risk-of-poverty rate for the population aged 20-59) changes if one of the factors informing the decomposition changes, all the other factors being equal.
 Such a mechanical approach should be interpreted with due caution: it is an accounting device, that does not imply causality.
-Moreover, changes in one subcomponent may be intrinsically linked to changes in other subcomponents of the decomposition.
-For instance, reducing the share of people living in work-poor households may be achieved by means of a deliberate policy of increasing the poverty risk of people in work-poor households through stricter conditionality and less generosity in unemployment benefits.
+Moreover, changes in one subcomponent may be intrinsically linked to changes other subcomponents of in the decomposition.
+For instance, reducing the share of people living in workpoor households may be achieved by means of a deliberate policy of increasing the poverty risk of people in work-poor households through stricter conditionality and less generosity in unemployment benefits.
 Or increasing employment may push up the median income, to the effect that a decreasing share of work-poor households and higher poverty rates go hand in hand.
-Conversely, work-poor households may become work-rich because their members accept jobs that are at the lower end of the pay scale, thus marginally increasing the average risk of poverty of the work-rich group.
-Diverging evolutions in household size structure between the work-poor and the work-rich, implying changes in the poverty gap between the two categories, may also be at play.
+Conversely, work-poor households may become workrich because their members accept jobs that are at the lower end of the pay scale, thus marginally increasing the average risk of poverty of the work-rich group...
+Diverging evolutions in household size structure between the work-poor and the work-rich, implying changes in the poverty gap between the two categories, may also be at play...
 These examples do not invalidate the decomposition as such, but rather illustrate a general caveat concerning its interpretation.